nlipiarski/MCC/README.md

 ***MCC Syntax Highlighting with Bliss Theme.***
 ![An Example of MCC](http://i.imgur.com/c0026hJ.png)

-Minecraft Command Code is plays nice with [Smelt](http://smelt.gnasp.com) Code Compiler by Gnasp, which means you can make and deploy changes quickly.
+Minecraft Command Code also plays nicely with [Smelt](http://smelt.gnasp.com) Code Compiler by Gnasp, which means you can make and deploy changes quickly.

 ## Installation